Boostvolt/tesla_redis/README.md

 ## Current State

-wtf_redis supports imperitive synchronous and / async calls (through memoization) and doesn't require a server script for your resource.
+tesla_redis supports imperitive synchronous and / async calls (through memoization) and doesn't require a server script for your resource.
 Client to server communication is handled by wtf_redis, so all you need to do is retrieve and store your data.

 **No callback hell or server/client events!**